mit-rss/intro_to_ros/README.md

 - ```rqt/open_space_rqt.png```

+Note: Test case #4 and onward will still not pass.
+You will need move onto Question 5 to pass the next test case.

 ## Question 5: Create a custom Message and Publish it
 The publisher from the previous exercise was publishing two related pieces of data on two separate topics (***open_space/angle*** and ***open_space/distance***).
 In this exercise, we ask you to create a custom message that encapsulates the two pieces of data, the same way the LaserScan message type combines multiple pieces of data, and name your custom message file `OpenSpace.msg`.
 After creating and compiling your custom message, modify the publisher from the previous exercise to publish this message type on the topic ***open_space***.
 Hint: Don't forget to modify your `CMakeLists.txt` and `package.xml` files.